The flu is an infection of the nose, throat, and lungs. It spreads easily.

 Anyone at any age can have serious complications from the flu.
 Those at highest risk include:

-- Women more than 3 months pregnant during the flu season
+- Women who are more than 3 months pregnant

 - Anyone living in a long-term care facility